huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Step 4: Choose the entity from the list that you want to refer to.
 If the list is long, you can use the search bar to manually search by title to locate it more quickly.

 Step 5: Click the green **Save** button.
 The referenced text will be highlighted in yellow, indicating that it is associated with a **Reference**.
-Clicking on the document icon shown alongside the reference in the right sidebar will take you to the related entity
+Clicking on the document icon shown alongside the reference in the right sidebar will take you to the related entity.

-## How to create relationships between entities in the Information Hub
+## How to create Relationships between entities in the Information Hub

 In Uwazi, a **Relationship** connects two or more entities in your collection so that it’s possible to scrutinise how they interact with one another.
 You can establish a **Relationship** in a consistent and structured way by adding a **Relationship** property to an entity template.
 Whenever a new entity is created using the template, the **Relationship** metadata is subsequently displayed alongside the entity’s other properties.
 [Learn more about creating templates](https://uwazi.readthedocs.io/en/latest/admin-docs/building-info-architecture.html#how-to-create-templates).